Schmidt-Aaron/blog/README.md

 # Hi!

-Welcome to my personal website (WIP).
+Welcome to my personal website.
 The site will act as a portfolio and blog.
 This site was built using Gatsby basic starter that is in the process of being customized.
-I am currently only serving up a basic landing page as I work on customizing the structure and features to suit my needs.
-The main site will be launched Feb 2020.

 ## Tech